 Save Those Pennies

-We compared the cost of a UK wedding to popular Destination Wedding Locations around the world and what we found was pleasantly surprising (and kinder to your bank balance)!
+We compared the cost of a UK wedding to popular Destination Weddings Location around the world and what we found was pleasantly surprising (and kinder to your bank balance)!

 Most locations offer package deals which include many wedding day essentials, even your own wedding planner!
-These packages may include the officiator, a marriage licence, the venue with decorations, your wedding cake and bridal bouquet, a reception for you and 10 guests, photos and even his and her keepsakes – and wouldn’t you know it, we found a location in The Bahamas that offers all of this for just $1,599!
-Yep, that’s just over £1,000!
+These packages may include the officiator, a marriage licence, the venue with decorations, your wedding cake and bridal bouquet, a reception for you and 10 guests, photos and even his and her keepsakes – and wouldn’t you know it, we found a location in The Bahamas that offers all of this and much more for just £1,999!
+Yep, that’s just under £2,000!

 The bulk of your costs arise from your flights and accommodation; again after looking into this, we found that going in February for a 7 night room stay for the Bride and Groom came to a grand total of £4,000..!
+Some resorts might even offer to pay for your wedding if you decide to stay for more than 6 nights so that’s basically a free wedding!
 These prices can vary on locations and time of year obviously and depend on how much the Bride and Groom are willing to put into covering costs for guests.
 Think about how much more that cost would come down for a similar package in Milan, with flights around £100!

 Transport your dress safely